env

 Run a command with a modified

-variable without changing the globalPATH
+PATHvariable without changing the globalPATH.env PATH=/custom/path:$PATH some_command

 Debugging with a Clean Environment: